Soft core (synthesis)

 A soft core (also called softcore) is a digital circuit that can be wholly implemented using logic synthesis.
 It can be implemented via different semiconductor devices containing programmable logic (e.g., ASIC, FPGA, CPLD), including both high-end and commodity variations.
 Many soft cores may be implemented in one FPGA.
 In those multi-core systems, rarely used resources can be shared between all the cores.

-Examples of soft core implementations are soft microprocessors, graphics chips like AGA or Open Graphics Project, harddisc controllers etc.
+Examples of soft-core implementations are soft microprocessors, graphics chips like AGA or Open Graphics Project, hard disc controllers etc.